 Even though a lot of mining took place here, they still barely scratched the surface.

 One map depicts the mine very well, in typical Spanish style, and actually shows the cave zone.
-This appeared about 1895 (thanks Tom Kollenborn).
+This appeared about 1895 (thanks again, Tom Kollenborn).
 It is the Hoddenplye Map.
-(Note the tiny hole through the top of the mountain)
+(Note the tiny hole through the top of the mountain, again)

-The spot labeled “portal” in the map below had bees flying out from beneath large rocks there a couple of weeks ago during the worst of the drought.
+The spot labeled “portal” in the photo had bees flying out from beneath large rocks during the worst of the recent drought.
 They were going for water.
-I dug down at the rock face there a while back and believe to have reached beneath the brow of the tunnel with my shovel; there was the mother lode of saguaro fruit there from pack rats, so there is a significant void.
+A hole was dug down at the rock face above the bee hole and the brow of a tunnel is believed to have been reached with a shovel; there was a great stash of saguaro fruit there from pack rats, so there is a significant void.

-I believe this was the portal indicated on the Ortiz Map below (thanks again Tom Kollenborn).
+It is believed that this is the portal indicated on the Ortiz Map below (thanks again Tom Kollenborn).
 If it is orientated the same as the diagram above, it can be seen that they had several tunnels into the caved zone, and they explored extensively along the rhyolite front.
 It is believed that some of these tunnels were used to assist in draining water after the exploration and delineation.

 The first time the author ever stepped foot in the “cave zone” was about 12 years ago.
 It was late in the afternoon after the sun went down, and after seeing all the veinlets and alteration on the east side of the depression, my legs actually started shaking.
 I knew it was something good, but had no knowledge of VMS deposits, or even that the neck of the volcano was only about 200 feet away.